 1. Intervertebral Disc Disease

-You can minimize the health concerns related to the dachshund’s back by using a harness rather than a regular collar and leash.
+Minimize health concerns related to the dachshund’s back by using a harness rather than a regular collar.

-You can help prevent the disease by helping your doxie maintain a healthy weight, walking them with a harness instead of a collar and leash to prevent neck and spinal column stress, and reducing the risk of back injuries by curtailing high-impact activities, such as jumping off high furniture or steps.
+You can help prevent the disease by aiding your doxie in maintaining a healthy weight, walking them with a harness instead of a collar to prevent neck and spinal column stress, and reducing the risk of back injuries by curtailing high-impact activities (such as jumping off high furniture or steps).

 2. Obesity